 About Us

-All Voting’s mission is to fight voter suppression and advance pro-voter policies at the state and local level, ensuring that all Americans, particularly Black, Brown, Native American, and other historically marginalized communities, have their voices heard.
+All Voting is committed to fighting for the freedom to vote and advancing pro-voter policies at the state and local level, ensuring that all Americans, particularly Black, Brown, Native American, and other historically excluded communities, have their voices heard.

 defending democracy at the state and local level